eunrcn/milliondollarbaby/README.md

-print lyrics as the song goes
+prints lyrics as the song goes